Aamhi Doghi: Plot

 Savitri (Priya Bapat) lives in Kolhapur with her father Jagdish Sardesai (Kiran Karmarkar), a well-known lawyer.
 Jagdish is an emotionally unavailable, distant and cold man, who believes in practical and rational behavior.
 He is also an authoritarian father.
 In the absence of a mother and a busy father, Savitri (Savi) is brought up largely by servants and staff of the large house in which they live.
 Despite refusing to remarry after the death of his wife (Savi's mother), Jagdish brings home a new bride Amla (Mukta Barve) from one of his work trips, when Savi is 15 years old, without consulting or informing her.
 Although she is upset about this, she eventually develops curiosity and also begins a genial friendship with Amla, who she calls 'Ammi'.

 While Savi and Ammi are very different (Ammi is illiterate whereas Saavi is a school-topper, Saavi is hot-headed and stubborn while Ammi is quiet and patient) they both bond and look forward to each other's company.
 Ammi also tries to bring emotional depth to the cold and distant relationship between father and daughter.
 However, things between the two come to a head and Savi leaves home to pursue higher studies in Mumbai.

 While in Mumbai, Savi completes her Masters, topping the university and gets a fellowship at a research institute of her choice.
 She also befriends Ram (Bhushan Pradhan) who is enamoured by her outspoken honesty, practicality and straightforwardness.
 Soon, Savi moves into a rented apartment and begins a relationship with Ram.
 Despite her father's calls, she does not go back to Kolhapur.
 One day, as she is leaving to attend an office party thrown for her by her boss, Ammi shows up at her door.
-She informs Savi that her father passed away 15 days ago, but did not want to inform her.
+She informs Savi that her father died 15 days ago but did not want to inform her.
 She shows Savi his will, wherein he leaves his entire property to Saavi, on the condition that she allow Ammi to live with her as her mother.
 Savi is initially angry at her father's actions, but lets Ammi stay with her.
-Saavi and Ammi once again come close and bond with each other, with Savi even introducing Ammi as her 'mother' instead of 'step-mother', like she would earlier.
+Saavi and Ammi once again come close and bond with each other, with Savi even introducing Ammi as her 'mother' instead of 'stepmother', like she would earlier.